lilyinstarlight/MCP/README.md

-ArmaAdmin
+MCP
 =========
-ArmaAdmin is a complete multi-server management framework for [Armagetron Advanced](http://armagetronad.org).
+MCP, short for [Master Control Program](http://tron.wikia.com/wiki/MCP), is a complete multi-server management framework for [Armagetron Advanced](http://armagetronad.org).
 For more information see the forum post [here](http://forums3.armagetronad.net/viewtopic.php?f=2&t=23250).

 What is this?
 -------------
-ArmaAdmin is a complete package that will manage multiple server daemons, provide an easy to use web interface, and provide a python based scripting API for Armagetron Advanced.
+MCP is a complete package that will manage multiple server daemons, provide an easy to use web interface, and provide a python based scripting library for Armagetron Advanced.
 It was created out of a frustration with poorly created and unintuitive Armagetron server managers none of which provided a nice web interface.
 Most seemed to be quickly hacked up projects just to get something working and used bad or insecure techniques.
 This project solves these problems in a simple Python daemon that serves a RESTful HTTP API and a set of web pages that use it for control.
 This project is designed for a unix-like system and should run well on Linux, Mac OS, or FreeBSD, but also should work on Windows in a unix-like environment (Cygwin) though it probably won't have server creation functionality.

 Features
 --------